5 of the Biggest Spiders in Virginia

 The black and yellow garden spider goes by a few different names, including the writing spider.
 These creatures are known for making a large and intriguing web that measures a few feet across and has a long, thick, zigzag line running through it.

-The spider is easy to spot on its own right because it has a body that is up to ¾ inch long with a silvery cephalothorax and an abdomen with black, yellow, and gray patterns with white spots.
-It has brown or brownish-red legs near the body that become banded with black or wholly black toward the end of the leg.
+The black and yellow garden spider has a body up to 0.75 inches long, with a silvery cephalothorax and an abdomen featuring black, yellow, and gray patterns with white spots.
+Its legs are brown or brownish-red, becoming banded with black or entirely black toward the ends.

-Black and yellow garden spiders may look exotic and dangerous, but they aren’t too harmful.
-They are known for investigating disturbances to their webs, and they can bite people that bother them.
-Yet, their bite only causes some mild pain and swelling in the rare cases they successfully land a bite.
+Black and yellow garden spiders may look exotic and dangerous, but they aren’t harmful.
+They are known for investigating disturbances to their webs, and they may bite when provoked or startled.
+Their bite causes mild pain and swelling.

 3. American Nursery Web Spider